Bettina Meyer

 Bettina Meyer is a German Antarctic researcher, best known for her work on the ecology and physiology of invertebrates in the pelagic zone.
 She is the head of the ecophysiology of pelagic key species working group at the Alfred Wegener Institute for Polar and Marine Research (AWI).

 Early life and education

-From 1987 to 1992 Meyer read biology, focusing on Marine biology and oceanography, at Giessen University and at the University of Kiel.
+From 1987 to 1992 Meyer read biology, focusing on Marine biology and oceanography, at Giessen University and at the Kiel University.
 In 1996 she received her PhD, titled "Feeding strategies of the calanoid copepods in two different tropicalised areas in the Baltic Sea (Pomeranian Bay, Gotland Sea)", at the University of Rostock.
 In 2010 she completed a postdoc at the University Bremen, focusing on ecophysiological studies on the overwintering of Antarctic krill (Euphausia superba).
-Shen then completed a science management course in 2011 at the Malik Management School, Switzerland.
+She then completed a science management course in 2011 at the Malik Management School, Switzerland.